ocochard/BSDRP/EINE/docs/How-to.generate.keys.md

 ===================

 We will use easy-RSA for creating the CA and the "unregistered" common certificate.
+You should use a very long valid period (not only 1 year) for this certificate.
 Here is an example used for the DEMO keys:

 ```